Medicinal Plant Lexicon

 Constituents of the herbal drug

-Centaury contains bitter substances from secoiridoids.
+Centaury contains bitter substances of the secoiridoid type.

 Quality of the drug

 The quality of centaury (Centaurii herba) is specified in the European Pharmacopoeia (Ph.
-Eur).
+Eur.).

 Medical applications